07 Jan January 6th 2021: Insurrection or Idiocracy?

-The 6th of January 2021 was a busy day in the Capitol.
-The electoral college of the United States was scheduled to formally presented to the Senate, each of the fifty states through their Senators, to the outgoing Vice President Mike Pence.
-The VP’s acceptance of the college results from each state was a red-letter date in the last weeks before the inauguration of the winner of the November 2020 election.
+January 6th 2021 was a busy day at the American Capitol.
+The electoral college of the United States was scheduled to formally present the general election results to the Senate through the Senators of each of the fifty states, to the outgoing Vice President Mike Pence.
+The VP’s acceptance of the results is a formality, but nonetheless a red-letter date in the last weeks before the inauguration of the winner of the November 2020 election.
 By 306 electoral college votes to 232, that winner was President-elect Joe Biden.

 Twenty-four hours later every newspaper, every TV channel, a plethora of online news feeds, and almost every Senator and Representative are on a feeding frenzy of near-universal condemnation.
 Of Trump.
 Of the ragged overweight mob of misguided supporters who’d answered his call, believed his words and protested the ratification of the electoral college.

 Hundreds had crowded the Capitol steps.
 Windows had been broken.
 Dozens had slipped into the building before they shut its doors.
 Citizens had trespassed in the chambers.
 Some had even pilfered objects from the Speaker’s office.
 A panicked guard had shot an unnamed woman.
 Fists had flown.
 There was some pushing and some shoving.
 This is not a coup.

 Washington DC Mayor declared a 6PM curfew, and by sundown, the FBI has cleared the Capitol buildings.
 Protests continued outside but by then, the reactions had reached uniform partisan messaging and amplified to drowned the facts themselves.
 The tone of the mainstream media became more violent and more unanimous than the so-called insurrection.